 2019 Policy Activities

-- Guide and support WETA and private operators towards a robust ferry system expansion, potentially including hovercraft
+- Guide and support WETA and private operators towards a robust ferry system expansion and introduction of hovercraft services

-- Guide local governments and agencies to facilitate operation of advanced transportation services, especially Autonomous Vehicles
+- Provide a path for local governments and agencies to facilitate effective operation of advanced transportation services, especially electric vehicles and autonomous vehicles

 Transportation Committee Co-Chairs: